 Xero Accounting Software Review

 For a small business owner, this is a very user friendly program.
 The following is my review of the Xero accounting software.

-credit cards and Menu with everything you would need.
+When you first log into Xero Accounting, you see the Dashboard, which provides you with any and all bank accounts and credit cards and Menu with everything you would need.
 For me, everything about Xero seemed very easy.
 Very obvious.

 What I like about Xero Accounting: